Huế chemical attacks: Reaction and investigation

 By midnight, tensions were high as a curfew and martial law were enacted.
 Rumors circulated that three people had died, and Newsweek reported that police had lobbed blister gas into the crowd.
 Reports citing reliable sources claimed that Diệm was planning a military showdown against the Buddhists.
 The day after the attacks, Diệm installed a new mayor in Da Nang, the largest city in central Vietnam, in a move that was seen as a response to the ongoing protests.
 Meanwhile, those involved in the protests who had not been taken to hospital retreated into the pagoda and continued to fast.
 Government authorities responded by placing barbed wire around the compound and cutting off water and electricity.
 The police prevented anybody from leaving or entering the temple.

 US consul John Helble suspected that the ARVN troops had used tear gas, and in a report to the US Embassy, Saigon, he noted that "possibly another type of gas which caused skin blisters" was used.
 Helble reported that the substance, although unidentified, had raised concerns by the US State Department that poison gas was used because the symptoms were not consistent with standard tear gas.

 If this were the case, Helble concluded that the United States should tell Diệm that his regime must condemn the actions of the troops and punish the culprits.
 If Diệm refused, the United States should threaten to publicly condemn and distance itself from Saigon.
 With the US also decrying the use of troops against civilian protests, the South Vietnamese government complained that unlike their Saigon counterparts, the Huế police were not trained in riot control.
 Diệm's authorities requested that the Americans airlift 350 military personnel from Vũng Tàu in the far south to quell the protests in Huế, but the Americans refused.
-William Trueheart, who was in charge of the US Embassy, Saigon while Ambassador Frederick Nolting was on holiday, confronted Secretary of State Nguyễn Đình Thuận about the allegations of blister gas usage the next day.
-Thuận appeared to be astounded and asked Trueheart what blister gas was.
+William Trueheart, who was in charge of the US Embassy, Saigon while Ambassador Frederick Nolting was on holiday, confronted Secretary of State Nguyễn Đình Thuần about the allegations of blister gas usage the next day.
+Thuần appeared to be astounded and asked Trueheart what blister gas was.
 Trueheart explained that the symptoms of the victims were consistent with those of mustard gas and passed on the US threat to denounce the regime for the chemical attacks.
 The day after the attacks, there had been press reports that the US Air Force had been used to transport troops of the Airborne Division to Huế, but this was denied two days later by a State Department spokesperson who said that no US aircraft or personnel had been involved in the transport of any Vietnamese servicemen or policemen.